asparagustuss/VBA_Foundation_Functions/README.md

 - RandomWeightedNumber: Returns random weighted value from array.
 - RemoveExtraSpaces: Removes all double spaces from passed string.
 - TransposeArray: Swaps column and rows of an array.
+- VBA_Modules_ReplaceAll: Replace matched text in a VBA IDE by Module name.
+- VBA_Modules_ReplaceAll: Replace matched text in a VBA IDE for all Modules
 - WaitForTime: Waits until the specified date and time.

 **Access Functions**